DocSparky/Trident-Sidepack-Mods/README.md

 It's CAD files only.
-I'm way too flighty to maintain a repo for the various states of this printer is in.
+I'm way too flighty to maintain a repo for the various states this printer is in.
 The build is dynamic

 ## Acknowledgements
 If I forgot anyone, berate me publicly here or on discord.